 What is the Human Rights Act 1998?

-The Act requires all public authorities (such as government departments, councils, hospitals, the police, and those acting on behalf of public authorities) to act in a way which respects and protects an individual’s human rights.
+The Act requires all public authorities to act in a way which respects and protects a person’s human rights.
+This includes:

 What is a human right?

-A human right is an entitlement which belongs to every person, regardless of whether they have a learning disability or not.
+A human right is something that belongs to every person, no matter if they have a learning disability or not.
 The Human Rights Act applies to every person resident in the United Kingdom.

-Why is the Human Rights Act important for people with learning disabilities?
+Why is the Human Rights Act important for learning disabled people?

-Article 3 – freedom from torture and inhuman or degrading treatment – is a very important right for people with learning disabilities.
+Article 3 – freedom from torture and inhuman or degrading treatment.
 People with learning disabilities have the right to receive care and support that is dignified and respectful.
-A public authority must intervene if a person deliberately inflicts mental or physical harm on a person with a learning disability, which includes physical and/or psychological abuse in a health or care setting.
+A public authority must intervene if someone mentally or physically harms a learning disabled person in a health or care setting.
 The state has a duty to protect people from such treatment and investigate allegations.

-Article 12 – the right to marry – means that people with learning disabilities have the right to marry and to start a family, just like everybody else.
+Article 12 – the right to marry.
+This means that learning disabled people have the right to marry and to start a family, just like everybody else.

-Article 14 – protection from discrimination – requires all rights and freedoms set out in the Act to be applied without discrimination (direct or indirect).
-In other words, people with learning disabilities should not be stopped from enjoying any of the other rights in the Act because of their disability.
+Article 14 – protection from discrimination.
+This means all the rights and freedoms set out in the Human Rights Act must be applied to everyone, without discrimination.
+In other words, no one should stop learning disabled people from enjoying any of the other rights in the Act because of their disability.

 What can you do if you think that a person is being denied a human right?